lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 > })()
 > ```
 >
-> That's why sometimes you can find them appearing in some old JavaScript code, and now, you know why they are there.
+> That's why sometimes you can find them appearing in some old JavaScript code.
->
+> Nowadays, we can use `let` and `const` to create block scope variables, so
-> Nowadays, we can use `let` and `const` to create block scope variables, so IIFE is no longer necessary.
+> IIFE is no longer necessary.

-#### `var` declarations are hoisted
+#### `var` Declarations Are Hoisted

 `var` declarations are hoisted to the top of their enclosing function or global scope.
 This means that you can use a `var` variable before its declaration without getting a `ReferenceError`:

 <!-- eslint-disable no-use-before-define,no-var,vars-on-top -->